Fraser Island -

 Off the coast of South Queensland, Fraser Island is one of

 Australia's most in demand holiday and four wheel driving destinations.

-No wonder why, it is just a magnificent spot that offers incredible
+No wonder why, it is just a magnificent spot that offers

-Island is the world's largest sand island being 123 kilometers
+Fraser Island is the world's largest sand island being 123 kilometers

 in length.
 It has over 100 fresh water lakes set in the sand dunes,

 even though the island is made up completely of sand and, apart from

 Lake McKenzie is one of the more popular and is situated roughly in the

-middle of the island inland from the Eurong
+middle of the island inland from the Eurong Beach Resort, on the east

-Campground.
-The lake is approximately 100 metres above the sea level.
+metres above the sea level.

 Some of the sand dunes rise to around 250 metres high and are caused by